danny1113/html-parser-builder/README.md

 ### HTML

-You can construct your parser inside `HTML`, it can also transform to other data types.
+You can construct your parser inside `HTML`, it can also transform to other data type.

 ```swift
 struct Group {